Introduction

 Lately I've been wanted to make either waffles or pancakes.
 I stumbled across a two ingredient waffles recipe and was interested.
 And then I saw another one.
 And another one.
 And another.

-In the end, I ended up with 4 recipes I wanted to try that I found, plus a bonus one that I came up with that I think may work as well.
-All five recipes use just two ingredients; their star ingredient and eggs.
+In the end, I ended up with 4 recipes I wanted to try that I found, plus 2 bonus ones that I came up with that I think may work as well.
+All six recipes use just two ingredients; their star ingredient and eggs.

 Table of Contents